petehumphries/credit_risk_capstone/README.md

 * For TED SPREAD do follow: https://www.macrotrends.net/1447/ted-spread-historical-chart
 * For VIX do follow: https://www.macrotrends.net/2603/vix-volatility-index-historical-chart

-TIn order to estimate Probability of Default a Logistic Regression with 25 inputs was used to categorise obligors into good borrowers and bad borrowers.
+In order to estimate Probability of Default a Logistic Regression with 25 inputs was used to categorise obligors into good borrowers and bad borrowers.
 Features were split into similar classes and features with poor explanatory power were dropped in a feature selection prior to running the baseline model generating an AUROC of 70.29%.
 Further runs of the model with fewer inputs look promising as it appears that simple is better for PD models.

 For the LGD modeling accuracy is 0.6083 with AUROC 66.78% and mean Exposure at Default is 73.16%.